BoomboxRapsody/NekoPlayer/README.md

 | [Windows 10+ (x64)](https://github.com/BoomboxRapsody/NekoPlayer/releases/latest/download/NekoPlayer-win-Setup.exe) |
 |--------------------------------------------------------------------------------------|

-The YouTube API fills up very fast (Google has a hard limit of 10,000 units).
+The YouTube API Quota fills up very fast (Google has a hard limit of 10,000 units).
 Please do not ask about this.
 Follow [Mayo_0x0](https://x.com/Mayo_0x0) on twitter for announcements.

 ## Developing NekoPlayer